-Even though macOS 10.15 Catalina beta and macOS 10.14 Mojave have been released, some users prefer to update their Mac to macOS High Sierra for some reasons.
+Even though macOS 10.15 Catalina and macOS 10.14 Mojave have been released, some users prefer to update their Mac to macOS High Sierra for some reasons.
 The issue you need to notice is, no matter what macOS you choose to update, you could lose some files possibly.
 Just as the user in the example, you may accidentally lost videos or photos after you update to macOS Catalina or High Sierra.

 After updating my MacBook Air from 10.11 EI Capitan to the macOS High Sierra, I couldn't locate one of my folders which contains some important sample photos and videos.
 Oh god!
 I really need these photos and videos for my business!
 Were these files permanently lost?
 How to recover lost photos/videos after High Sierra update?
 Thanks a lot.